AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 There are car insurance companies that will write you a policy even with a suspended license.
 The process isn’t too difficult from how to get auto insurance under normal circumstances.

 1. Find the right auto insurance companies.
 The hardest part will be finding a provider that takes license suspensions and/or SR-22s.
-However, these companies file SR-22s:
+We’ve reviewed the best auto insurance for high-risk drivers and the best for drivers with DUIs.
+In addition, these companies file SR-22s:

 Do I Need Car Insurance If My License Is Suspended?